 NOTE: These departmental deadlines are different from those listed on other UAF web sites.

-We offer roughly 10 to 15 Graduate Teaching Assistantships per year for a one-year term on a competitive basis with students ranked by multiple variables (GPA, GRE, timely progress toward degree, previous TA performance).
+We offer roughly 10 to 15 Graduate Teaching Assistantships per semester for a one-semester term on a competitive basis with students ranked by multiple variables (GPA, GRE, timely progress toward degree, previous TA performance).

 Other UAF and Alaska funding sources